mjordan/islandora_repository_reports/README.md

 ## Introduction

-A Drupal 8 module that provides a collection of graphical reports on various aspects of and Islandora repository.
+A Drupal 8 module that provides a collection of graphical reports on various aspects of an Islandora repository.
 Reports included in this module are:

 * Number of nodes, grouped by Drupal content type
-* Number of nodes, grouped by terms from the Islandora Models taxonomy
-* Number of nodes, grouped by terms from the Islandora Genre taxonomy
 * Number of nodes, grouped by month created
 * Number of media, grouped by MIME type
 * Disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private)
+* Usage of terms from the Islandora Models taxonomy
+* Usage of terms from the Islandora Genre taxonomy

 Submodules are included that add a report of media grouped by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and three sample reports, "Flavors" and one each for generating random pie and bar chart data.
+You will need to enable these submodules to use their reports.

 This module's goal is to provide Islandora repository administrators with a set of visual reports that work with little, or no, configuration on basic information about their content.
 It is not a replacment for Views.

 ## Overview

-Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list, or, if they don't have permission to view the Reporst list, they can link to it directly at `admin/reports/islandora_repository_reports`.
+Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list (`admin/reports`), or, if they don't have permission to view the Reporst list, they can link to it directly at `admin/reports/islandora_repository_reports`.
 Selecting one of the available reports, and then clicking on the "Go" button, will produce a chart, like this one for MIME type:

 ![MIME type report](docs/images/islandora_repo_reports.png)